Azure/azure-kusto-microhack2/README.md

 Update Policy is like an internal Extract-Transform-Load (ETL) step.
 It can help you manipulate or enrich the data as it gets ingested into the source table (e.g. extracting JSON into separate columns, creating a new calculated column, joining the new records with a static dimension table that is already in your database, etc).
 For these cases, using an update policy is a very common and powerful practice.

-Each time records get ingested into the source table, the update policy's qeury (which we'll define in the Update Policy) will run on them (and only on newly ingested records - other existing records in the source table aren’t visible to the Update Policy when it runs).
+Each time records get ingested into the source table, the update policy's query (which we'll define in the Update Policy) will run on these records (and only on newly ingested records - other existing records in the source table aren't visible to the Update Policy when it runs).
 The results of the query will be appended to the target table.

+Though ADX is purpose-built for interactive, ad-hoc queries over nested JSON data, parsing the JSON data into typed columns at ingestion time can improve performance and reduce query complexity for end users - particularly if you have a lot of queries that need to access the same fields.

-We want to create a new table, with a calculated column (we will call it: `NumOfTagsCalculated`) that contains the following value: `telemetry.TotalTags - telemetry.LostTags`
+We want to create a new table (called `LogisticsTelemetryManipulated`), with a calculated column (we will call it: `NumOfTagsCalculated`) that contains the result of the calculation: `telemetry.TotalTags - telemetry.LostTags`

-The schema of the new (destination) table would be:
+The schema of the new (destination) table will be:

 ```Kusto
 (deviceId:string, enqueuedTime:datetime, NumOfTagsCalculated:int, Temp:real)